Ultrasound is used during pregnancy to check the baby’s development and to help pick up any abnormalities.

-If you after all the previous recommendation you decide to purchase a baby scanner online instead of visit a reputable baby scan clinic, you should at least make sure that the equipment is CE marked.
+If you after all the previous recommendations you decide to purchase a baby scanner online instead of visit a reputable baby scan clinic, you should at least make sure that the equipment is CE marked.

 Should you buy then a scanner for home use?

-The answer is No unless you are a properly trained healthcare professional as ultrasound imaging at home by untrained operators can cause more harm than good and can also have significant implications for the health and wellbeing of the unborn baby and parents to be.
+The answer is No unless you are a properly trained healthcare professional, as ultrasound imaging at home by untrained operators can cause more harm than good and can also have significant implications for the health and wellbeing of the unborn baby and parents to be.